-- Throughout the year daily work at Winterhill Farm commences by 6am with feeding, and continues until around 6.00pm in the evening when the animals are fed again.
+- Throughout the year daily work at Winterhill Farm commences by 6am with checking of the calves and continues until around 9.00pm when the calves are last checked.
 For much of the year significant additional hours are also required for lambing and harvesting activities.
 This creates a huge amount of work for the Applicant and at times when animals require assistance the working day can be extremely long, as it is vital that someone is in attendance. - A more detailed breakdown of the typical daily routine during the winter and summer months is documented below.